Ace Of Space Contestants Break Down After Vikas Gupta Breaks The News Of Danish Zehen’s Death!

 Sharing a couple of videos, Vikas wrote, "There is a time for everything, from avoiding to attend prayer meeting cause I wouldn't know what to say to anyone to finally breaking the news of loosing your loved one and than taking care of the ones effected while the loss has impacted you as well.
 I wouldn't want this to be ever repeated."

-Ace Of Contestants Cry Inconsolably
+Ace Of Space Contestants Cry Inconsolably

 "Our #Coolestbadboi @danish_zehen has gone to sleep and we shouldn't disturb him more. @danish_zehen the house guests love you and miss you and so do I. Thank you #Suresh for the video @mtvindia #aceofSpace #Houseguests #danishzehen #Zehen #vikasgupta P.S. praying for all ♥️" - (sic)